sriramab/gamamanual/Learning-MAS_KMEANS.md

 # Agent Based Clustering

-_Author : Jean-Danie Zucker with Patrick Taillandier's and Arnaud Grignard's Help_
+_Author : Jean-Daniel Zucker with Patrick Taillandier's and Arnaud Grignard's Help_

 Code of the model :